 Camp notes Ren & Stimpy as a high point in his career.
-“Everything else kind of pales in comparison,” he says, particularly about the series’ early days.
+“Everything else kind of pales in comparison,” he says, particularly when thinking about the series’ early days.
 “There were a lot of crazy, fun, weird people working on it, and working with John K. is about as weird as it gets.”

 As Ren & Stimpy wrapped up, the animation industry was abuzz over a “looney” new project at Warner Bros.: Space Jam.
 The road to Space Jam had been interesting, to say the least.
 It began with the revitalization of a classic franchise before taking a sports-themed turn.
 In 1987, Warner Bros. released The Duxorcist as the first theatrical Looney Tunes short since Injun Trouble in 1969.
 Fans were likewise excited to see Bugs’ cameo in Robert Zemeckis’ 1988 animated/live-action comedy Who Framed Roger Rabbit, as the “wascally wabbit” joined a slew of other famous cartoons.